segmentio/segment-docs/src/connections/destinations/catalog/posthog/index.md

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
 2. Search for "PostHog" in the Destinations Catalog, and select the "PostHog" destination.
-3. Choose which Source should send data to the "PostHog" destination.
+3. Choose which Source should send data to the PostHog destination.
 4. Go to your PostHog setup page, find and copy the “API key”.
     - [Saas Account Setup Page](https://app.posthog.com/setup)
 6. Enter the “API Key” in the “PostHog” destination settings in Segment.